leberns/sp-hello-events/installers/hello-events-installer/README.md

 ## Applying the Provisioning Template

-In short, execute the PowerShell script [`set-template.ps1`](./set-template.ps1) to apply the templates on the given site.
+In short, execute the PowerShell script [`set-template.ps1`](./set-template.ps1) to apply the templates to the given site.

-For details see the code, template files and data files [here](./) and the other sections in this document.
+For details see the scripts, template files and data files here and the other sections within this document.

 ## Creating the Provisioning Template